What Early Astronomers Did For Us (More Than You Think!)

 Early astronomers performed methodical observations of the night sky, and astronomical artefacts have been found from much earlier periods.

-Astronomers of early civilisations carried out methodical observations of the night-time sky, and astronomical artefacts were discovered from a lot earlier periods.
-We check out probably the most famous astronomers and scientific breakthroughs in history.
+Astronomers of early civilisations carried out systematic observations of the night-time sky, and astronomical artefacts were discovered much earlier.
+We check out the most famous astronomers and scientific breakthroughs in history.

 Thales and the Eclipse of 585 BC